-- 3.6 Based on these unit selling prices the Commissioner was of the opinion that the Australian industry had experienced price depression.
-The increase in unit selling prices from Table 20 of Report 541 obviously do not support such a finding. - 3.7 The Commissioner nevertheless claimed that a counterfactual analysis suggests that price increases could have been higher in the absence of dumped exports of the product under investigation.
-No evidence was provided to support that claim or to what exent they could have been higher, especially in a contracting competitive market for a commodity product.
-The statement is speculative and seemingly an ambit claim unsuported by evidence, which does not take into account other competitive forces that may be operating in that market that a counterfactual analysis would not take into account.
+- 3.6 The Commissioner nevertheless claims that a counterfactual analysis suggests that price increases could have been higher in the absence of dumped exports of the product under investigation.
+No evidence is provided to support that claim or to what exent they could have been higher.
+The statement is speculative and seemingly an ambit claim unsuported by evidence, which does not take into account other competitive forces that may be operating in that market that a counterfactual analysis would not take into account,.
 Nor does it take into account the fact that the product under investigation and like goods are commodity products and increasing prices of commodity products in any market is notoriously difficult simply because it is a commodity product as is commonly attested.
-No market analysis, including obtaining infomration from market particpants, was mentioned in Report 540 or is contained on the public file that would support such a claim.
-Consequently, it is speculative and must be dismissed as such. - 3.8 Section 7.4.2 of Report 541 sets out the findings on price suppression as follows:
+No market analysis, including obtaining information from market participants, was mentioned in Report 540 or is contained on the public file that would support such a claim.
+Consequently, it is speculative and must be dismissed as such. - 3.7 Section 7.4.2 of Report 540 sets out the findings on price suppression as follows:

 Period 2016 2017 2018 2019

-CTMS 100 107 117 120
+CTMS 100 107 116 116

-Selling Price 100 105 113 113
+Selling Price 100 107 115 112

-- 3.9 This was based on data provided by Capral only and, consequently, it was found that "Capral was prevented from raising its prices to recover increasing costs, such as the cost of metal" and this, together with G James and INEX's data, demonstrated price suppression. - 3.10 However, clearly Capral was able to increase its prices to recover its cost to make and sell.
-This was reflected in the Commissions findings such as in, for example, the Statement of Essential Facts and, importantly, in Capral's Annual Reports and Investor Presentations, including its acknowledgement that its contracts with customers ofter included a price adjsutment mechanisms to address changes in LME prices. - 3.11 However, the issue is whether Capral was actually unable to increase its prices, whether to recover increased cost to make and sell or otherwise.
+- 3.8 This was based on data provided by Capral only and, consequently, it was found that "Capral was prevented from raising its prices to recover increasing costs, such as the cost of metal" and this, together with G James and INEX's data, demonstrated price suppression. - 3.9 However, clearly Capral was able to increase its prices to recover its cost to make and sell.
+This was reflected in the Commissions findings such as in, for example, the Statement of Essential Facts and, importantly, in Capral's Annual Reports and Investor Presentations, including its acknowledgement that its contracts with customers ofter included a price adjustment mechanisms to address changes in LME prices. - 3.10 However, the issue is whether Capral was actually unable to increase its prices, whether to recover increased cost to make and sell or otherwise.
 That is, do Capral's Annual Reports disclose whether in fact Capral increased its prices and, if so, to what extent.
-This is addressed later below. - 3.12 in relation to G James and INEX, their's prices could and would be affected by a range of factors prevailing in the relevant Australian market, as would any other particpant's prices in an open competitive market.
-Precisely what those factors were and how and to what extent they affected G James and INEX's prices is not known because no data on these matters was provided by those entities during the course of the investigation.
-Hence, no conclusion can be made on this issue in relation to these companies.
+This addressed later below. - 3.10 in relation to G James and INEX, their's prices could and would be affected by a range of factors prevailing in the relevant Australian market, as would any other participant's prices in an open competitive market.
+Precisely what those factors were and how and to what extent they affected G James and INEX's prices is not known because no data on these matters was provided by those entities during the course

-- 3.11 Consequently, the findings on price suppression and depression are unsustainable. - 3.12 Section 7.5 of Report 541 sets out findings on profit and profitability.
+- of the investigation.
+Hence, no conclusion can be made on this issue in relation to these companies. - 3.11 Consequently, the findings on price suppression and depression are unsustainable. - 3.12 Section 7.5 of Report 540 sets out findings on profit and profitability.
 Reduced revenues and profit are the only measures of 'injury' to an industry and to members of that industry that is why they are business, namely, to generate revenue and make profits for their owners (i.e., shareholders).